Hellseher/cix/README.md

 <!--
 File          : README.md
 Created       : Sat 07 Nov 2015 22:58:38
-Last Modified : Tue May 03 2016 00:12:05 sharlatan
+Last Modified : Sun May 08 2016 09:30:04 sharlatan
 Maintainer    : sharlatan <sharlatanus@gmail.com>
 -->

 # cix
-_Collection of utilities for Unix like operating systems._
+_Collectlion of UNIX utilities tips__

 ## Intro
 The aim of this is repo to collect short examples of command usage, to be